pwolle/secret-jitler/project/bots/README.md

 print(f"fascists won {results[1]} of games")
 ```

+Alternatively you can just modify `project/benchmark.py` to include your bots.

 ## Creating your own bots

 Bots are always called with the following keyward arguments (see `bots/run.py`)